|A B C D E F G H I J K L M N O P Q R S T U V W||VDPAM INDEX|

 ISU VDL offers a pooled fecal PCR test for Johne’s Disease diagnosis in cattle.
 The test is run similarly to the direct fecal PCR, but will allow pooling of up to 5 fecal samples with results available in 3-5 days.
 This can reduce testing costs and increase choices in testing strategies.
 If a pool is positive, testing of individual samples with PCR or culture can be performed.

 Sample collection from individual animals is the same as the direct fecal PCR.
 Collect feces directly from the rectum if possible.
 Place at least 2 grams (1 tablespoon) into sterile plastic container.
 Use permanent marker to label vial with animal ID.
 Submit cooled samples to the ISU VDL as soon as possible.
 Do not freeze or pool the samples.
 POOLING PROCEDURES WILL BE DONE AT THE VDL.

-For animals tested under the IDALS State Johne's Program, use the Iowa Johne's Program submission form as provided by IDALS for subsidized testing.
+For animals tested under the IDALS State Johne's Program, use the Iowa Johne's Program submission form as provided by IDALS.

 For non-program submissions use the ISU VDL ruminant submission form.
 Please include animal number, age, and production class (i.e. stage of lactation).
 Test results are most accurate if samples are not frozen.
 For submission of more than 10 samples, please call the ISU VDL to schedule a submission date.
 Tests are run on Monday, Tuesday, and Wednesday, so samples arriving on these days will be processed on the same day.